How to Start a Business in Tampa, Florida

 You can submit a paper application or file your fictitious name registration online through Sunbiz.
 The filing fee is $50.

 Prefer to spend your time actually running your business instead of chasing down paperwork?
-Our registered agent and company formation clients can add DBA filing services anytime—we can even take care of the publication requirement so you don’t have to!
+Our registered agent and company formation clients can order DBA filing service for just $125 + state and publication fees.
+We’ll publish your legal notice and file the state application so you don’t have to!

 Florida Registered Agent offers an LLC Formation Package that’s a cut above the rest.

-LLC Formation • Registered Agent for One Year
+- Registered Agent Service for $49 a Year

 $274 Total (Includes State Fees)